-Cosplay is divided into 4 sections: Kids, Judged Cosplay, Skits, and
+Cosplay is divided into 3 sections: Craftsmanship, Skits, and

 Interpretation.
 There is also a separate swimsuit competition held at a